 PBSC prides itself on its experiential and service learning methods.
 These formats allow students to interface with professionals in the health information profession and in local business communities.
 A student earning a medical information coder/biller college credit certificate can take part in a virtual practicum in their last semester.
 As a capstone course, enrollees can apply their acquired skills and knowledge from the program to engage with real–world medical records provided by professional healthcare providers.

 After completing their college credit certificates, students can sit for the American Health Information Management Association Foundation (AHIMA) certified coding associate (CCA) certification and American Academy of Professional Coders (AAPC) certification examinations.
 Learners may also apply their credits toward the college’s health information technology associate in science degree.

-Palm Beach State College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
-Palm Beach State College's medical information coder/biller certificate is accredited by the American Health Information Management Association Foundation (AHIMA).
+Palm Beach State College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Palm Beach State College’s medical information coder/biller certificate is accredited by the American Health Information Management Association Foundation (AHIMA).

 The Advantages of a Medical Coding Education